What is ABLE?

 Are there limits to how much money can be put in an ABLE account?

 The total annual contributions by all participating individuals, including family and friends, for a single tax year is available here.
 The amount may be adjusted periodically to account for inflation.
-Under current tax law, $18,000 is the maximum amount that individuals can make as a gift to someone else and not report the gift to the IRS (gift tax exclusion).
+Under current tax law, for 2025, $19,000 is the maximum amount that individuals can make as a gift to someone else and not report the gift to the IRS (gift tax exclusion).
 The total limit over time that could be made to an ABLE account will be subject to the individual state and their balance limit for education-related 529 savings accounts.
 Many states have set this balance limit at more than $550,000 per plan.
 However, for individuals with disabilities who are recipients of SSI, the ABLE Act sets some further limitations.
 The first $100,000 in ABLE accounts would be exempted from the SSI $2,000 individual resource limit.
 If and when an ABLE account, along with non-ABLE resources, exceeds $100,000, by the resource limit, the beneficiary’s SSI cash benefit would be suspended until such time that resources are not exceeded.
 It is important to note that while the beneficiary’s eligibility for the SSI cash benefit is suspended, this has no effect on their ability to receive or be eligible to receive medical assistance through Medicaid.

 Additionally, upon the death of the beneficiary, the state in which the beneficiary lived may file a claim to all or a portion of the funds in the account equal to the amount in which the state spent on the beneficiary through their state Medicaid program.
 This is commonly known as the “Medicaid Payback” provision and the claim could recoup Medicaid-related expenses from the time the account was open.